shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 So you've got Shadow installed and your machine configured.
 Its time to see what Shadow can do!

-## logistical crash course
+## Logistics

-Before getting started, there are a couple of important points to be aware of.
-When installing Shadow, the following two main executables were placed in `/bin` in your install prefix (`~/.shadow/bin` by default).
+When installing Shadow, the main executable was placed in `/bin` in your install prefix (`~/.shadow/bin` by default).
 As a reminder, it would be helpful if this location was included in your environment `PATH`.

-`shadow-bin` is the main Shadow binary.
+`shadow` is the main Shadow binary executable.
 It contains most of the simulator's code, including events and the event engine, the network stack, and the routing topology configuration.

-`shadow` is a python wrapper to `shadow-bin` and is used to set some environmental variables that are required to run the simulator.
-In particular, it sets `LD_PRELOAD` to our custom _function interposition_ library that makes it possible to intercept real operating system functions and manage them in the simulation environment.
-The `shadow` script also assists with running `valgrind`, mostly for debugging and development purposes.
+The `shadow` binary is capable of appending custom _function interposition_ libraries to the `LD_PRELOAD`  environment variable to make it possible to intercept real operating system functions and manage them in the simulation environment.
+The `shadow` binary also assists with running `valgrind`, mostly for debugging and development purposes.

-For our purposes, we need only concern ourselves with the `shadow` script, as all unknown arguments are passed to `shadow-bin`.
 For more information:

 ```bash
 shadow --usage
 shadow --help
 ```

-## plug-ins in shadow
+## Shadow plug-ins

 Generic applications may be run in Shadow.
 The most important required features of the application code to enable this are:
  + completely non-blocking I/O and non-blocking system calls